drafthorsestudio/work-plan-manager/README.md

 # Work Plan Manager WordPress Plugin

 A comprehensive WordPress plugin that provides an alternate interface to manage three related post types (Work Plans, Goals, and Objectives).
-The plugin works with your existing ACF field configurations and post types to streamline data entry and allow administrators to manage everything on one admin page.
+The plugin works with existing ACF field configurations and post types to streamline data entry and allow administrators to manage everything on one admin page.

 ## Features